 Projects thus enable you to gather together files that are used together and to access them quicker.
 Additionally, you can define schemas and XSLT files for individual folders, thus enabling the batch processing of files in a folder.

 Commands for folder operations are available in the Project menu, and some commands are available in the context menus of the project and its folders (right-click to access).
+A subset of Project menu commands, because they are frequently used, are also available in the toolbar of the Project Window (screenshot below).

 •One project is open at a time in the Project Window.
 When a new project is created or an existing project opened, it replaces the project currently open in the Project Window.